pactus-project/pactus/.github/ISSUE_TEMPLATE/bug_report.md

 ### Extra

-> any extra information you think is relevant to issue
+> Any extra information you think is relevant to issue

 ### Environment